Drug information provided by: IBM Micromedex

 Using this medicine may increase your risk for gallbladder surgery.
 Talk with your doctor about this risk.

 This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.
-Tell your doctor if you have a history dark patches of skin around the forehead, nose, cheeks, and around the mouth, especially during pregnancy.
+Tell your doctor if you have a history of dark patches of skin around the forehead, nose, cheeks, and around the mouth, especially during pregnancy.

 Check with your doctor before refilling an old prescription, especially after a pregnancy.
 You will need another physical examination and your doctor may change your prescription.